reverentgeek/blog/src/site/life-is-too-short.md

 I toughed it out for more than a year.
 I tried to find ways to get out from under him.
 With no hope of relief in sight, I found another job.

-I said to myself, “Life is too short to work somewhere that stinks.”
+I said to myself, "Life is too short to work somewhere that stinks."

 ![Life is too short to work somewhere that stinks](/content/images/2017/07/life-is-too-short-stinks-1.jpg)